Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 1: There is a gap between the English classrooms (88%) and the Bilingual (96%) classrooms in the area of Social and Emotional Development.
-Root Cause: Poverty impacts social and emotional development as well as achievement.
+Problem Statement 1: There is a gap between the English classrooms (85%) and the Bilingual (97%) classrooms in the area of Phonological Awareness.

-Problem Statement 2: There is a gap between the English classrooms (88%) and the Bilingual ( 93%) in the area of Rapid Vocabulary Development.
-Root Cause: Poverty impacts the access to a wealth of book and real world experiences which naturally build vocabulary.
+Problem Statement 2: There is a gap between the English classrooms (87%) and the Bilingual ( 91%) in the area of Rapid Vocabulary Development.

 Staff Recruitment and Retention